michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. To the chief Musician, A Psalm of David.Hold not thy peace, O God of my praise;

-2. For the mouth of the wicked and the mouth of the deceitful are opened against me: they have spoken against me with a lying tongue.of the deceitful: Heb. of deceitare opened: Heb. have opened themselves
+2. For the mouth of the wicked and the mouth of the deceitful are opened against me: they have spoken against me with a lying tongue.

 3. They compassed me about also with words of hatred; and fought against me without a cause.